GutuGaluppo/loudly/README.md

 It was a pleasant challenge that provided me the opportunity to put into practice some concepts that I've never used before such as <em>audio element</em>.

-I'd like to have more time to experiment little more the animations and transitions.
+I'd like to have more time to experiment little more the animations and transitions.\
-I focused on make it work properly and lightweight.
+I focused on make the audioplayer work properly and lightweight.